 It sets an example for other women in the community that progress is possible.
 The women themselves are positive role models for their own daughters.
 Empowering adults means the children reap the rewards.
 Apart from the physical and emotional health benefits for the people involved in Sewing Hope, the intention is for the Project to be eventually self-sustaining.

-A closer, the current goal is for the Project to cover half of its yearly budget, so BHHF can reach multiple teams all working towards a common goal.
+Currently, our goal is for the project to cover half of its yearly budget, so BHHF can reach multiple teams all working towards a common goal.

 people in need helped across the globe